 Instructions for applying to the School’s Excavation and Survey Committee

-Applications to the Excavation and Survey Committee should be submitted as a single pdf file, including the proposal, illustrations, and supporting documents.
+Applications to the Excavation and Survey Committee should be submitted online, including the proposal, illustrations, and supporting documents.
 The Excavation and Survey Committee traditionally meets during the Archaeological Institute of America meetings in January and considers proposals for work to begin approximately 18 months from that time.

 Proposals will be assessed on the following criteria and information:

 a.
 An Abstract summarizing the research plan and intellectual goals of the project.

 b.
 A statement of the research plan and intellectual goals of the project including relevant bibliography (not to exceed 7 pages single-spaced).

 • When a permit is sought for continuing work on a pre-existing project, the project’s intellectual results to date and how these results have been disseminated must be communicated.